Hannes Schroll: Sugar Bowl Ski Resort

 Schroll opened the Sugar Bowl Ski Resort after an invitation by his friend Bill Klein came for him to look at some property in the Sierra Nevada that went on the market in 1937.
-Schroll became president of the Sugar Bowl Corporation with the financial assistance from Hamilton McGaughey a local realtor and ice-skating champion George Stiles and several families that assisted in several other ways.
+Schroll became president of the Sugar Bowl Corporation with the financial assistance from Hamilton McCaughey a local realtor and ice-skating champion George Stiles and several families that assisted in several other ways.
 Stocks were sold in the company to raise enough funding to build a ski lodge, a chair lift and several chalets.
 Schroll is noted as playing a vital part of Sugar Bowls success by greeting guests and even entertaining them in the lodge in the evenings.
-Schroll also coached Dick Buek at Sugar Bowl when he was a youth, who later went on to compete in the 1952 Winter Olympics in Oslo and he was then later inducted into the U.S. National Ski and Snowboard Hall of Fame in 1974.
-Schroll himself was inducted into U.S. National Ski and Snowboard Hall of Fame in 1966.
+Schroll also coached Dick Buek at Sugar Bowl when he was a youth, who later went on to compete in the 1952 Winter Olympics in Oslo and he was then later inducted into the U.S. Ski and Snowboard Hall of Fame in 1974.
+Schroll himself was inducted into U.S. Ski and Snowboard Hall of Fame in 1966.

 Walt Disney recorded yodels of Schroll for the animated short Disney cartoon The Art of Skiing in which Goofy goes to Sugar Bowl to learn how to ski.
 The yodel that Goofy makes in the cartoon has come to be known as the Goofy holler.

 Personal life

 Schroll married stockholder Jerome Hill's sister Maud Hill in 1943, she died 18 years after his death, she was 94.
 They had two children together, a daughter in 1944 and a son in 1947.
 Schroll lived in his Chalet at Sugar Bowl along with his wife Maud until moving to a small farm house in Palo Alto, California.
-Later on moving to a larger ranch in Hollister, California where he raised and trained race horses until his death in 1985 at the age of 76.
+Later on moving to a larger ranch in Hollister, California where he raised and trained race horses until his death in 1985 at the age of 75.